Taking a Holistic Approach to Pelvic Floor Health Services (Guest: Michelle Walz, PT, MPT from Madrona Physical Therapy)

 Prioritizing pelvic floor health, incorporating mindfulness, and trusting your body’s wisdom can help you have a confident, empowered birth and a smoother recovery.

-For more insights and expert advice on pelvic health and birth preparation, be sure to listen to the full podcast episode with Michelle Walz on the Birth and Baby podcast.
+For more insights and expert advice on pelvic health and birth preparation, be sure to listen to the full podcast episode with Michelle Walz on the Doula Talk podcast.
 Your journey to a healthy, empowered birth and recovery starts with honoring your body’s incredible capabilities.

 Previous